How to Protect Your Mental Health when Employers Ghost during the Job Search

 The Mental Health Impact on Job Seekers

 Job hunting already ranks as one of life’s most stressful experiences.
 Research shows that 72% of U.S. job seekers find that the employment process negatively impacts their mental health.
-That’s before you add the impact of ghosting.
+That’s before you even add the impact of ghosting.
+Let's look at the mental health impact of ghosting when you add it to the already stressful process of looking for a job:

-It shakes self-efficacy: The brain interprets being ghosted as a ‘failure’, undermining your sense of competence and leaving you second-guessing your skills.
+It shakes self-efficacy: The brain can interpret being ghosted as a personal failure, undermining your sense of competence and leaving you second-guessing your skills.

-It dents self-esteem: Silence feels personal, even when it’s systemic.
+It dents self-esteem: Silence can feel personal, even when it’s systemic.
 The brain fills in the blanks with self-blame.
-You might think, “I must not be good enough,” when in reality, you were one of dozens or hundreds who never heard back.
+You might then have thoughts like, “I must not be good enough,” when in reality, you were one of dozens, hundreds, or thousands who never heard back.

 It disrupts financial and emotional stability: Each unanswered application prolongs uncertainty around income, benefits, and security.
 Lack of clarity brings more stress when planning your own goals.